-Trac has a built-in functionality for visualizing ?diffs? - changes to files.
+Trac has a built-in functionality for visualizing "diffs", or changes to files.

 There are different kinds of change sets.
-Some can correspond to revisions made in the repositories, others can aggregate changes made in several revisions, but in the end, any kind of differences can be shown.
+Some correspond to revisions made in the repositories, others aggregate changes made in several revisions.
+Ultimately, any kind of difference can be shown.